triggermesh/docs/docs/guides/observability-logging.md

 # Structured Logging

-TriggerMesh components communicate their internal events through the flexible logging system.
-Output format, structure, and granularity are adjustable through the configuration file.
-Information produced by the TriggerMesh logging system can be collected and stored by the centralized log management platform, such as AWS CloudWatch, and used for further processing.
+TriggerMesh components communicate their internal events through a flexible logging system.
+Output format, structure, and granularity are adjustable through a configuration file.
+Information produced by the TriggerMesh logging system can be collected and stored by a centralized log management platform, such as the ELK stack or AWS CloudWatch, and used for further processing.

 <!-- This guide describes available logging parameters and demonstrates possible configuration for centralized log